Unison equity sharing agreements are currently available in these states:

 You can use the funds provided by Unison for up to 30 years.
 After 30 years, you will need to either sell your home or buy us out.

-To buy us out, you would need to pay the amount of our original co-investment plus or minus our share of your home's change in value.
+To buy us out, you would need to pay the amount of original equity shared, plus or minus our percentage of your home's change in value.
 We use an independent third-party appraisal to determine the fair market value of your property at the time.

 In some cases, after 30 years it might be possible to refinance your home and use the proceeds to buy out Unison's investment.
 However, there is no guarantee that this option will be available.

 You own the home!
 You control the property and receive the benefits of home ownership, such as occupancy rights and income tax deductions.
 Unison is not an owner and has no rights of occupancy.
 Rather, we share a portion of the future change in value of the home, as an investor.
-We secure our investment the same way traditional lenders do, without becoming in any way co-owners of your home.
+We secure our investment without becoming in any way co-owners of your home.

-We pride ourselves on our education process which ensures that all our clients understand how a Unison home co-investment works.
+Moreover, we pride ourselves on our education process, which ensures that all our clients understand how a Unison equity sharing agreement works.
+Transparency and clear communication are amongst our core values.

 We seek “patient capital” content to invest in your home for up to 30 years with no monthly payments.
 Our funding primarily comes from institutional investors, including pension funds and university endowments.